Modern Education Institution

 Every year changes have to be made to the factory and Makron has been chosen as a partner after winning the bidding process.
 In 2013–2014 Makron collaborated with the designing and manufacturing of a new flash loop unit.

-With prior knowledge and cooperation, Makron executed the whole project with machine manufacturing and installing the fast loop.
+With prior knowledge and cooperation, Makron executed the whole project with machine manufacturing and installing the flash loop.
 The new bioreactor unit in 2015 was also designed and executed by Makron and delivered to Kuitu 2 as a complete turnkey delivery.

 Read more about FiberLaboratory